wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-debug-jobs.md

 ### <a id="ClusterNameUnavailable"></a>ClusterNameUnavailable
 - **Description**: Cluster name *yourClusterName* is unavailable.
 Please pick another name.
 - **Mitigation**: The user should specify a clustername that is unique and does not exist and retry.
-If the user is using the preview portal, the UI will notify them if a cluster name is already being used during the create steps.
+If the user is using the Portal, the UI will notify them if a cluster name is already being used during the create steps.

 ### <a id="ClusterPasswordInvalid"></a>ClusterPasswordInvalid